Read about eviction during the COVID health crisis

 My eviction notice says I’m being evicted for refusing to pay rent.
 I want to pay the rent, but I don’t have the money.
 Is there anything I can do to stop this?

-LARC Answer: YES!
-Call your local welfare office immediately!
+YES!
+Call your town or city welfare office immediately!
 Town or city welfare may help you to pay the rent.
 You may be able to avoid eviction if you pay all the rent, any late charges, and your landlord’s filing fee (if you have received a landlord and tenant writ) …plus $15 in what’s called liquidated damages…before the time of the hearing.
 If you pay after the eviction notice expires, the liquidated damages are $140.
 Read about town and city welfare.
 If you have problems applying for welfare or to challenge welfare’s denial of help, call 603 Legal Aid at 603-224-3333 or 800-639-5290.
 If you do not call between 9 AM and 1 PM, you will have to leave a message.
 Be sure to say you are calling about town or city welfare and tell them any deadlines you have.